-If you’re like me, you love making jams, jellies, marmalades, and preserves.
+If you share my predilections, you take pleasure in preparing jams, jellies, marmalades, and preserves.

 You love the process of preserving food for later use, but you also worry about what happens to your precious creations after they have been made.